Co-op Legal Services has been named best estate administration and probate services provider in the 2021 cfi.co awards.

 Benefits of instructing our probate solicitors

-Once our probate specialists have provided you with a written quote for the agreed work to be done that price will not change, unless the original information we are given is shown to be incorrect or circumstances change.
+Once our probate specialists have provided you with a written quote that price will not change, unless the original information we are given is shown to be incorrect or circumstances change.

 We can pay all the costs of a Co-op Funeralcare funeral and pay back any deposit paid, if you instruct us to represent you; providing that the estate owns sufficient assets that can be sold in due course.